Graceful shutdown of VMs

 - Regarding the platform...
 We'll use KVM as the hypervisor and both KVM and libvirt seems to provide shutdown, well if acpi is supported by the guest OS...

-#1 Updated by Ruben S. Montero almost 11 years ago
+#1 Updated by Ruben S. Montero about 11 years ago

 I think OpenNebula already supports this.
 If you issue a onevm shutdown command the VM will be gracefully shutdown.
 Additionally if you want to preserve the state you can label the VM disks with save=yes.
 Later the user can use that disk to restart the VM.
 OpenNebula does not overwrite the original disk, but if you want you can easily achieve this with a hook (simply mv's $ONE_LOCATION/var/$VMID/disk.0 to the original file...)

-#2 Updated by Gyula Csom almost 11 years ago
+#2 Updated by Gyula Csom about 11 years ago

 thanx for your feedback!